 Avoid playing outside during the hot summer weather.
 I recommend skipping the dog park during the day and scheduling it either early morning or after 7 PM.

 To know if your French pup is suffering the heat stress, notice if he is panting excessively, in convulsions or even vomiting.

 In the presence of those uncomfortable symptoms, immediately move your dog to a cooler area or at least provide some shades.
-Gently massage the dog’s legs and cool him down with cold pad.
-It is possible to place him in a bathtub if there is any.
+Gently massage the dog’s legs and cool him down with a old pad.
+It is possible to place him in a bathtub if there is any - lukewarm water not cold.